Manaslu Circuit Trek

 However, as higher as you ascend higher, somewhere beyond Samdo, or Samagaon, the options become more limited, especially during off-season, and even costiler, if you are willing to buy the snacks, along the route, for instance, 1 snicker cost almost $ 3- $4, for small bars, where at city you can get it, at less than $1, and same foes for other meals, as well, so, make sure to bring the quick snacks, like choco bars, protein bars, to save extra personal spendings.

-Those who are vegan and allergic to some items, please share it with us, or the guide, beforehand, so we can ensure that the meals you are provided are pure vegan.
+Vegans and those with allergies to certain items, please share this with us or the guide beforehand so we can ensure the meals you receive are pure vegan.
 Meanwhile, non-veg options are wide, as well, where you can find chicken soup, chicken curry (soup basis), dried buff called as sukuti, dry fish an so on, however, it is not fresh, and preserved for many days, so many avoiding such at higher altitude, is the best safest option, rather than upsetting your health and stomach.

 Rather than caring about the taste buds, and caring what's on the table, how's the table setting, at the Himalayas, you must understand having nutritious meals, comprising all the fibers, proteins, carbohydrates, hitting daily calorie intake goal, and indulging, what suits your body, matters the most, for instance, consider having, Dal Bhat - nepali dish that comes with rice, lentil soup, veg curry or non veg curry, pickle, and can be refilled time and again, keeps up your energy high, for long hour journey.

-Also, take note that our 12-day Manaslu Circuit Trek package covers the three standard meals (breakfast, lunch, and dinner), with a cup of tea or coffee and seasonal fruit, throughout the trekking trailhead, whereas, for the extra beverages and foods, it falls under your personal expenses.
+Also, take note that our 12-day Manaslu Trek package covers the three standard meals (breakfast, lunch, and dinner), along with a cup of tea or coffee and seasonal fruit, throughout the trekking trailhead, whereas extra beverages and foods are at your personal expense.

-During the Manaslu Round Trek, every sort of required amenities, such as wifi accessibility, laundry services, electricity, internet facilities, hot showers, and drinking beverages from hot to cold, are available during the trip.
-While many people consider this kind of trip to go all around the isolated, without any connection, to the world, if you are considering such rumors, then, to surprise,, no matter which tea house you get settled in throughout the Manaslu Budget Trek, every kind of facilities within the lodges are available, ensuring your comfort and safety and the finest, however, extra charges, are added, in the pircing, asked by the lodges itself, which you must take care by yourself.
+Throughout the trail, every sort of required amenities, such as wifi accessibility, laundry services, electricity, internet facilities, hot showers, and drinking beverages from hot to cold, are available during the trip.
+While many people consider this kind of trip to go all around the isolated, without any connection, to the world, if you are considering such rumors, then, to surprise,, no matter which tea house you get settled in throughout the Manaslu Tea house Trek, every kind of facilities within the lodges are available, ensuring your comfort and safety and the finest, however, extra charges, are added, in the pircing, asked by the lodges itself, which you must take care by yourself.

 Communication Accessibility

-Note: If you are willing to buy the SIM Card, then we can help you arrange it, as it becomes too hassle for foreign travelers; however, a passport-sized photo, a passport photo copy is required for a personal SIM card.
+Note: If you are willing to buy the SIM Card, then we can help you arrange it, as it becomes too much of a hassle for foreign travelers; however, a passport-sized photo and a passport photocopy are required for a personal SIM card.

 Electricity and Charging Facilities

-The electricity in every tea house is run by a solar panel, in the Manaslu region, so it is limited and only accessible in the dining area, while moving to the upper terrains, with extra additional cost as personal expenses.
-The electric sockets are only available at the dining area, where you can only charge your gadgets while waiting there, for line, due to the limited access to the electric chargers, which cost you on an hourly basis.
+The electricity in every tea house is run by a solar panel, in the Manaslu, so it is limited and only accessible in the dining area, while moving to the upper terrains, with an additional cost as personal expenses.
+The electric sockets are only available in the dining area, where you can only charge your gadgets while waiting in line, due to the limited access to the electric chargers, which cost you on an hourly basis.
 For example, if you are charging the gadget for 1 hour, then it costs you approximately between $4-$6 per hour, depending on the lodges.
 At the lower elevation, the electric charging is easily accessible, with sockets attached in the room and free charging at the same time.

 While trekking during the off-season, due to continuous rainfall and snowfall, sometimes, the light gets completely out, which might be surprising for you.
 To stay in the darkness, however, that's how the Himalayan lifestyle goes through, where you gotta expect the unexpected situations.